Lake Moultrie Regulations

 - No trotlines, traps or eel pots shall be placed within 200 yards of any permanent man-made structure on Lakes Marion and Moultrie nor placed anywhere in the Diversion Canal connecting Lakes Marion and Moultrie, the Tailrace Canal nor the area known as the Borrow Pit (also known as “Bar Pit”) in Clarendon County.

-- Trotlines are 2 or more hooks attached to a line which is rigged horizontally and marked with a white or yellow floating marker (See Marking of Nongame Devices) Stainless steel hooks are prohibited statewide.
+- Trotlines are 2 or more hooks attached to a line which is rigged horizontally and marked with a white floating marker (See Marking of Nongame Devices) Stainless steel hooks are prohibited statewide.
 Hooks used in Lakes Marion and Moultrie ONLY must measure 7/16 inch or less between point and shank.

-- Lakes Blalock, Greenwood, Jocassee, Marion, Monticello, Moultrie, Murray, Secession, Wateree, Wylie, and the middle reach of the Saluda River and the upper reach of the Santee River—no bass less than 14 inches in total length.
+- Lakes Blalock, Greenwood, Jocassee, Marion, Monticello, Moultrie, Murray, Secession, Wateree, Wylie, and the middle reach of the Saluda River and the upper reach of the Santee River—no largemouth bass less than 14 inches in total length.

 - Allowable Nongame Devices on Marion, Moultrie and the upper reach of the Santee River (Marking of Nongame Devices)